The Knudson Churchill Scholarship Trust

 Applicants for the Knudson Churchill Scholarship are required to submit an essay that outlines their career aspirations in automotive technology or print journalism; how this scholarship would help them achieve their career goals; their specific plans for their educational program; and why they would be an ideal candidate as a Knudson-Churchill Scholar.

-The winning essays are printed in the October issue of The Sacred Octagon and will be posted here at that time.Read the winning essays below.
+The winning essays are printed in The Sacred Octagon and will be posted here.Read the winning essays below.

 Print Journalism First Award

 Isabel Mendez Johnson - Print Journalism First Award I knew from an early age that I wanted to be a journalist.
 Unlike many of my STEM focused peers, I prefer the journey our assigned readings provided over any biology worksheet.
 I spend my free time writing poetry, reading social justice novels, and perfecting my yearbook spreads.
 Many of my peers scoff at the idea of studying journalism, calling it a dying profession.
 But my future has never been limited by the views of my classmates.
 Studying journalism is the perfect path for me to develop the skills I need to tell stories on my own terms.
 I am passionate about sharing meaningful stories: both my own, and those of others.
 When the criticisms from my peers try to choke me with contempt, I use words as my outlet.